tuhin47/Learning-Topis/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ceec4efb-1a95-424e-a933-8897a3797c23/deploy-status)](https://app.netlify.com/sites/learning-topics/deploys)

-Best practices are called as Design Patterns
+The Best practices are called as Design Patterns

 ## Principles of Design Patterns

 - Composition over *inheritance* is always preferred.
-- Code for interface not for implementation.
+- Code for the interface not for implementation.

 ## Types of Design Patterns